grahamhoyes/django-docker-swarm-example/docs/deploymentconfig.rst

 After launching the stack, the workflow waits up to 300 seconds for the stack to deploy using `docker-stack-wait <https://github.com/sudo-bmitch/docker-stack-wait>`_.
 The shell script is included as part of this repository, rather than pulling it from an external source while running.

 Finally, migrations are ran.
 This currently uses a workaround, since there is a bug preventing running ``docker-compose exec`` with a docker host over SSH.
+Because we are running the container directly with ``docker run``, the container lives outside of the swarm bridge network, on the regular docker bridge network.
+This is why we allowed ``172.17.0.1`` when :ref:`configuring postgres connection rules <configure-connection-rules>`.

 .. code-block:: yaml